FREQUENTLY ASKED QUESTIONS

-Question 1: What would be an example of disabilities which you focus on?
-Or is it all disabilities?
+Question 1: What are examples of disabilities on which you focus?
+Or is the focus all disabilities?

-For more information on the definition, you can go to “Appendix A: Council Policies and Resolutions” in the most current PADDC RFA booklet.
-The Council’s funding must benefit people with developmental disabilities, but as long as people with developmental disabilities benefit, people with other disabilities may participate and benefit as well.
+For more information on the definition, go to “Appendix A: Council Policies and Resolutions” in the most current PADDC RFA booklet.
+Our funding must benefit people with developmental disabilities, but people with other disabilities may also participate and benefit.

 Question 2: Please define “generic social change”.

-Answer: Generic Social Change is a model that has emerged as a hallmark of our work over the past several years.
-It grows out of our vision, mission, and values around generic change, cultural competence, systems change, and viewing disability as a natural part of the human condition.
-Generic social change starts with the premise that people should live, work, and thrive in generic social situations and the broad community.
-Rather than building special models and services for people with disabilities, we believe the generic systems should change their ways to accommodate all of society’s members.
-This part of your proposal should describe how your project will address the generic community (the systems and services that exist for all people) as the target of change.
-Additional information concerning the four mandatory content areas that must be addressed can be found in the Grant Application Instructions section of the most current PADDC RFA booklet.
+Answer: The Generic Social Change model is a hallmark of our work over the past several years.
+It grows from our vision, mission, and values around generic change, cultural competence, systems change, and viewing disability as a natural part of the human condition.
+Generic social change starts with the understanding that people should live, work, and thrive in generic social situations and the broad community.
+Rather than building special models and services for people with disabilities, we believe generic systems should change their ways to accommodate all community members.
+This part of your proposal should describe how your project will address the generic community (the existing systems and services for all people) as the change target.
+Additional information about the four mandatory content areas is in the Grant Application Instructions section of the most current PADDC RFA booklet.

-Question 3: How many will move on to step 2 and then to being awarded?
+Question 3: How many will move on to step 2?
+How many will receive a grant?

-Answer: Unfortunately, this question is unanswerable because we have no way of knowing how many letters of intent will be received or how many of those will be asked to submit a full proposal.
-There is no cap on the number of proposals that we may ask for.
+Answer: Unfortunately, we cannot answer this question.
+We do not know how many letters of intent we will receive or how many will be asked for a full proposal.
+There is no set limit to the number of grants we may fund.

-Question 4: We are a nonprofit college who also partners with community nonprofits.
-Can we submit?
+Question 4: We are a nonprofit college that also partners with community nonprofits.
+Can we submit a proposal?

 Answer: Yes.
-Please keep in mind that with a project that involves more than one organization.
-One organization would have to take the lead and agree to be the grantee.
-There must be one legally responsible party in order to have a grant.
+Please keep in mind if your project involves multiple organizations, one of them must step up and agree to be the grantee.
+There needs to be a single legally responsible party to receive the grant.

-Question 5: I’m confused about the part “don’t ask for funding for direct services.”
+Question 5: I am confused about the part, “Do not ask for funding for direct services.”

 Question 6: What are some examples of funded activities and projects?